5 Swaps for Healthier Cleaning

-A study shows toxic products can be as bad on the lungs as smoking.
+A study shows toxic cleaning products can be as bad on the lungs as smoking.
 Here are some suggestions for alternatives.

-Procrastination pays!
-I tend to put off housekeeping chores, but after I read last week’s study on how bad cleaning sprays are for women’s lungs, I don’t feel so guilty.
-The study, which came out from the American Thoracic Society, reported that women who clean at home or professionally using cleaning sprays and other cleaning products appeared to have a greater decline in lung function than women who did not clean.
+According to a study from the American Thoracic Society, women who clean professionally using sprays and other products appeared to have a greater decline in lung function than women who did not clean professionally.
 The study looked at data from 6,235 participants, over 20 years, and found that for women working as cleaners, the damage was comparable to smoking.
 The study authors say it’s due to the irritation from chemicals in common cleaning products.
-For this week’s Healthy Habit, I’m seeking some safer alternatives than regular commercial products; again, for coronavirus, visit the CDC page.
+Here are some safer alternatives than regular commercial products; again, for coronavirus, visit the CDC page.

 Spraying on the: Tilex